 NSCA Certified Tactical Strength and Conditioning Facilitator (TSAC-F)

 United States Weightlifting (USAW) Level 1 Sports Performance Coach

 Dr. Martin has been published in a number of leading journals in the field of Kinesiology.
 His current projects are focused on improving the health and movement of individuals across the lifespan.

-Effects of the duty belt on low back pain
+Effects of the duty belt on biomechanical correlates of low back pain

 Relationship between fitness and ability to perform occupational duties in professional firefighters

 Effects of load carriage on gait and postural stability